7014gree/data-collection-pipeline/README.md

 - Ran the entire scraper, upon error the code would print the last used url.
 I would navigate to that page and manually review the html to identify what was causing the error and modify the code to retrieve the information to deal with those cases.
 - Added code to identify the next page button tag on a given category page.
 Now the code would navigate to each category link, add the url for each product on the first page to a list, then navigate to the next page within that category and add all product urls on that page to a list, repeated until the next page button could no longer be found, at which point the process would repeat from the next category.
 - Ran the entire scraper again to see which product pages were causing errors, modified the code after inspecting the html for the error-causing pages in order to deal with those errors without impacting current functionality.
+- Added WebDriverWait, which sped up the scraper significantly as previously it was using time.sleep(10) to ensure that pages had loaded completely.
+This led to the scraper being blocked from the website for some time as it was too fast, so have added back in time.sleep(1) between loading each product page.

 # Milestone 4
 - Had to change how product information was stored, from a dictionary of lists to individual dictionaries for each product
 - Imported json for a function to write the dictionary to json.
 Made a write to json method
 - Added a method to check if the raw data folder already exists, and if not to make the folder.
-Imported os to get the current working directory file path in order to construct stings containing full file paths.
+Imported os to get the current working directory path in order to construct stings containing full file paths.
--
+- Downloading images is in its own method so it can return a list containing all image paths